fanout/js-serve-grip/README.md

 ### Introduction

-[Grip](https://pushpin.org/docs/protocols/grip/) is a protocol that enables a web service to delegate realtime push behavior to a proxy component, using HTTP and headers.
+[GRIP](https://pushpin.org/docs/protocols/grip/) is a protocol that enables a web service to delegate realtime push behavior to a proxy component, using HTTP and headers.

 `connect-grip` parses the `Grip-Sig` header in any requests to detect if they came through a Grip proxy, and provides your route handler with tools to handle such requests.
-This includes access to information about whether the current request is proxied or is signed, as well as methods to issue any hold instructions to the Grip proxy.
+This includes access to information about whether the current request is proxied or is signed, as well as methods to issue any hold instructions to the GRIP proxy.

-Additionally, `connect-grip` also handles [WebSocket-Over-HTTP processing](https://pushpin.org/docs/protocols/websocket-over-http/) so that WebSocket connections managed by the Grip proxy can be controlled by your route handlers.
+Additionally, `connect-grip` also handles [WebSocket-Over-HTTP processing](https://pushpin.org/docs/protocols/websocket-over-http/) so that WebSocket connections managed by the GRIP proxy can be controlled by your route handlers.

 ### Installation